 2. Iterate through the array starting from the second element:

-• If current element > first, update second to current element.
+• if current element > first, update second to current element.

-• Else, update first to current element (keeping it the smallest seen so far).
+• else, update first to current element (keeping it the smallest seen so far).

 3. If loop completes without finding a triplet, return false.